joaoferrete/joaoferrete/README.md

 ## Hi there 👋

-### My name is João Ferrete and i'm passionate by programming.
+### My name is João Ferrete and i'm a code addicter.

 - 🇧🇷 I am Brazilian